Architecture of Fez: Early history (9th-10th centuries)

 The city was founded on a bank of the Oued Fes (Fez River) by Idris I in 789, founder of the Idrisid dynasty.
 His son, Idris II (808), built a settlement on the opposing river bank in 809 and moved his capital here from Walili (Volubilis).
 These settlements would soon develop into two walled and largely autonomous sites, often in conflict with one another: Madinat Fas and Al-'Aliya.
 The early population was composed mostly of Berbers, along with hundreds of Arab warriors from Kairouan who made up Idris II's entourage.
 The first mosques of the city were the Mosque of the Sharifs (or Shurafa Mosque) and the Mosque of the Sheikhs (or al-Anouar Mosque); however, they no longer exist in their original form.
-The Mosque of the Sharifs became the burial site of Idris II upon his death and later evolved into the Zawiya of Moulay Idris II that exists today, while the al-Anouar Mosque has left only minor remnants.

-Arab emigration to Fez increased afterwards, including Andalusi families of mixed Arab and Iberian descent who were expelled from Córdoba in 817–818 after a rebellion against the Al-Hakam I, as well as Arab families banned from Kairouan (modern Tunisia) after another rebellion in 824.
+The Mosque of the Sharifs became the burial site of Idris II upon his death and later evolved into the Zawiya of Moulay Idris II that exists today, while the al-Anouar Mosque has left only minor remnants.Arab emigration to Fez increased afterwards, including Andalusi families of mixed Arab and Iberian descent who were expelled from Córdoba in 817–818 after a rebellion against the Al-Hakam I, as well as Arab families banned from Kairouan (modern Tunisia) after another rebellion in 824.
 These immigrants gave the city its Arabic character.
 The Andalusians settled mostly in Madinat Fas, while the Tunisians found their home in Al-'Aliya.
 These two waves of immigrants would subsequently give their name to the sites 'Adwat Al-Andalus and 'Adwat al-Qarawiyyin.
 Both the Qarawiyyin Mosque and the Andalusiyyin Mosque are believed to have been founded around this period, in 859.
 The decline of the Idrisid dynasty afterward resulted in Fez changing hands between various empires and local factions in the 10th century.

-The earliest surviving Islamic-era monuments in Fez, the al-Qarawiyyin and Andalusi mosques, were built in the hypostyle form and made early use of the horseshoe or "Moorish" arch.
-These reflected influences from major early monuments like the Great Mosque of Kairouan and the Great Mosque of Cordoba.
-In the 10th century much of northern Morocco, including Fez, came directly within the sphere of influence of the Umayyad Caliphate of Cordoba, with competition from the Fatimid Caliphate further east.
+The earliest surviving Islamic-era monuments in Fez, the al-Qarawiyyin and Andalusi mosques, were built in the hypostyle form and made early use of the horseshoe arch.
+These reflected influences from major early monuments like the Great Mosque of Kairouan and the Great Mosque of Córdoba.
+In the 10th century much of northern Morocco, including Fez, came directly within the sphere of influence of the Umayyad Caliphate of Córdoba, with competition from the Fatimid Caliphate further east.
 Early contributions to Moroccan architecture from this period include expansions to the Qarawiyyin and Andalusi mosques and the addition of their square-shafted minarets, anticipating the later standard form of Moroccan minarets.